This post may contain Affiliate Links. Please see my Disclaimer for more details.

-Most of America is bringing in 2018 with an arctic blast.
-I cannot tell you the last time it was this cold in New Orleans but I’m just happy to actually have a true winter.
+I made this winter vegetable soup because like most of Americans are bringing in 2018 with an arctic blast.
+I cannot tell you the last time it was this cold in New Orleans but I'm just happy to actually have a true winter.

 It was 25 degrees in New Orleans when I returned home after the holidays but it felt like 13 degrees.
 I had a different dish in mind to prepare for Hunger Trap this week but as soon as I got back all I could think about was SOUP.